-Keep-alive: These keepalive messages are sent periodically to keep the neighbor relation-ship.
-If the Keep-alive messages are not received within a Hold timer than BGP neighbor-ship will be break down.
+Keep-alive: These keepalive messages are sent periodically to keep the neighbor relationship.
+If the Keep-alive messages are not received within a Hold timer then BGP neighbor-ship will be broken down.

-Notification: In BGP notifications are used to report BGP problem or errors.
-It results in a reset of neighbor relationship.
+Notification: In BGP notifications are used to report BGP problems or errors.
+It results in a reset of the neighbor relationships.